Difference Between Cloud and Cluster Explained

 Types of Computer Cluster

-• High-Performance Computing (HPC) Clusters: Targeted towards rigorous computing tasks highly intensive in processing, like scientific simulations, advanced data assessments, weather forecasting, and rendering.
+• High-Performance Computing (HPC) Clusters: HPC targeted towards rigorous computing tasks highly intensive in processing, like scientific simulations, advanced data assessments, weather forecasting, and rendering.
 They exploit parallel processing to dissect huge problems, dividing them into smaller chunks that multiple nodes can solve concurrently.

 Example: Research labs at universities performing simulations for fluid dynamics or engineering firms focused on optimizing designs for greater aerodynamic efficiency.